 It has now been more than sixteen years since the appalling crackdown on the media in Eritrea, which saw twelve journalists arrested for their work.
 Years later, the whereabouts of the detained journalists remains unknown: tragically a number of them are believed to have died in prison, though their deaths have never been officially confirmed.
 Eritrea continues to be one of the most restrictive countries in the world in terms of freedom of expression, and was once again ranked 179th of 180 countries on the 2018 World Press Freedom Index published by our colleague Reporters Without Borders:

-English PEN was honoured to host Eritrean human rights defender and writer Eyob Ghilazghy, the secretary of our sister centre PEN Eritrea, as our writer-in-residence here in London in 2017.
+Like everything else in Eritrea, the media are totally subject to the whim of President [Isaias Afewerki], a predator of press freedom who is responsible for 'crimes against humanity'.English PEN was honoured to host Eritrean human rights defender and writer Eyob Ghilazghy, the secretary of our sister centre PEN Eritrea, as our writer-in-residence here in London in 2017.
 During his time with us, Ghilazghy wrote a chilling report, 'Eritrea: a muzzled state', to bring the repression rife in his native Eritrea to the attention of the UK and the international community:

 - Protesting the detention of Dawit Isaak on politically motivated grounds and without known charges or trial since 2001;

 - Urging the Eritrean authorities to immediately disclose the whereabouts of Dawit Isaak and other detained journalists and release them immediately and unconditionally;